AusDTO/gov-au-alpha/README.markdown

 # gov-au-alpha

 ## Important
-PLEASE NOTE: The existance of this project is not yet public.
+PLEASE NOTE: The existence of this project is not yet public.
 Please do not alter the permissions or name of this repo without discussing with the group.

 ## About